 In the past two years the interest rate in India was following downward trend.
 The downward trend accelerated after demonetization as banks became flushed with cash.
-However, you might have been hearing headlines about increase in deposit interest rates by some major banks like SBI, Axis, HDFC bank in the last 2 months.
+However, you might have been hearing headlines about increase in deposit interest rates by some major banks like SBI, Axis, HDFC bank in the last 2-3 months.
 Some banks have increased the interest rate on fixed deposits by more than 1% in last 2 to 3 months.
-Though not much in media but most loan rates have also gone up or are scheduled to be revised upwards from May onward.
+Though not much in media but most loan rates have also gone up or are scheduled to be revised upwards from this month onward.
 As you can see increasing interest rates are good news for savers while its bad news for borrowers.

 In this post we cover 5 things which you should do when the interest rate cycle turns upwards.

 1. Prepay Loans:

 As stated the interest rates on loans have started going upwards.
 This either increases your EMI or tenure (in case the EMI is fixed).
 Its good idea to either aggressively pre-pay some part or settle the loan sooner.
 This is truer for loans that have been taken recently as the interest outgo is much higher in the starting period.

 If you check the table below, For Rs 50 Lakhs loan at 8.5% and 20 years duration the EMI is Rs 43,391.
 In the first year 81% of payment just goes to service interest.

 2. Evaluate your existing Fixed Deposits: